apache/cassandra/doc/source/glossary.rst

 	   A file to which the database appends changed data for recovery in the event of a hardware failure.

 	datacenter
-	   A group of related nodes that are configured together within a cluster for replication and workload segregation purposes.
+	   A group of related nodes that are configured together within a cluster for replication and workload isolation purposes.
   	   Not necessarily a separate location or physical data center.
 Datacenter names are case-sensitive and cannot be changed.

 	gossip